Lien vers les tableaux de données probantes et la liste des références (en Angalis)

-Adequate intensity is another important element of successful inpatient rehabilitation interventions.
-An early review of the effects of intensive rehabilitation interventions on patient outcomes was completed by Kwakkel and colleagues in 1997 (Kwakkel et al., 1997).
-This review found positive effects, albeit small effects, of increased rehabilitation frequency on patient outcomes.
-Several studies since then have found a similar positive relationship between therapy intensity and patient outcomes (Wang et al., 2013; Horn et al., 2005; Foley et al., 2012); two retrospective cohort studies (Wang et al., 2013; Foley et al., 2012) and one prospective cohort study (Horn et al., 2005).
-Wang and colleagues assessed a cohort of 360 patients with stroke who were discharged from an inpatient rehabilitation facility and found that more than 3 hours of total combined therapy time from a physiotherapist (PT), occupational therapist (OT) and speech language pathologist (SLP) was associated with improved functional outcomes when compared to patients receiving less than 3 hours of therapy (Wang et al., 2013).
-When therapy time was assessed separately for each type of specialist, there was variability in the type of FIM® gain (i.e. activities of daily living (ADL), motor, cognitive or total) (Wang et al., 2013).
-Foley et al (2012) found that total (P<0.0001) and average daily PT (P=0.005) and OT (P<0.0001) therapy time was significantly correlated with total FIM® gain (Foley et al., 2012).
-However, in the multivariate model, only total OT time and total FIM® at admission were significant predictors of total FIM® gain (Foley et al., 2012).
-The prospective study, a larger cohort consisting of 830 patients, found that more intensive therapy (based on number of minutes) and more intensive therapy in the early stages (first therapy session) was associated with greater discharge FIM® scores.
-These findings applied to patients with both moderate and severe strokes (Horn et al., 2005).
+Adequate intensity of therapy is another important element associated with successful inpatient rehabilitation outcomes.
+An early systematic review of the effects of intensive rehabilitation interventions (Kwakkel et al. 1997) suggested that greater treatment intensity was associated with significantly higher ADL scores (ES=0.28, 95% CI 0.16-0.41), and better neuromuscular outcomes (ES=0.37, 95% CI 0.13-0.62), but not better functional outcome (ES=0.10, 95% CI -0.10 to 0.30).
+Several studies since then have found a similar positive relationship between therapy intensity and patient outcomes.
+Wang et al. (2013) reviewed the charts of 360 patients who were discharged from an inpatient rehabilitation facility following a stroke and found that more than 3 hours of daily total combined therapy time from a physiotherapist (PT), occupational therapist (OT) and speech language pathologist (SLP) was associated with improved functional outcomes when compared to patients receiving less than 3 hours of therapy.
+Controlling for age, sex, comorbidities, and total baseline motor and cognition scores, patients who received a total therapy time of <3.0 hours per day had significantly lower total FIM gains compared with those treated for ≥3.0 hours per day.
+In another retrospective study, Foley et al (2012) found that in a multivariate model, including daily time spent in physiotherapy, occupational therapy (OT) and speech-language pathology, only total OT time and total FIM at admission were significant predictors of total FIM gain.
+The prospective study, Post-Stroke Rehabilitation Outcomes Project (Horn et al. 2005), included a cohort of 830 patients with moderately, or severely-disabling stroke.
+The authors found that more intensive therapy (based on number of minutes of therapy per day) and more intensive therapy in the early stages (first therapy session) were associated with higher discharge FIM scores.
+These findings applied to patients with both moderate and severe strokes.